Niagara (tug)

-The Niagara was a large wooden tugboat that sank on June 4, 1904, on Lake Superior near the town of Duluth, Lake County, Minnesota, after having run aground near Knife River.
+Niagara was a large wooden tugboat that sank on June 4, 1904, on Lake Superior near the town of Duluth, Lake County, Minnesota, after having run aground near Knife River.
 On April 14, 1994, the wreck of the Niagara was added to the National Register of Historic Places.

 History

 The Niagara (official number 18714) was one of the large class of "outside" tugboats that were built for timber rafting on the Great Lakes.
 They were designed for the lumber industry which at the time was very large.
 She was built by the Detroit Dry Dock Company in 1872 as hull number #9.

 She was 130 ft long, her beam was 24.58 ft wide and she had a depth of 8.7 ft.
 The vessel measured 276.87 gross register tons and 183.05 net register tons.
 The Niagara is significant because of her work in the Great Lakes lumber industry.

 In 1889, the Niagara was rebuilt and had a new engine and machinery installed.
 Her new engine was a 56-horsepower fore and aft compound steam engine that had bores of 24 inches and 44 inches by 36 inch stroke.
 The new engine was built by the Frontier Engine Works Company of Detroit, Michigan.
 Her new Scotch marine boiler 13 ft wide and 13 ft high, and it was built by Thomas McGregor of Detroit, Michigan.